hibaymj/API-reviews/series-introduction.md

 What we see is ambiguity, one of the cornerstones of human communication, is a fatal flaw in computer communication.
 This is an uncomfortable yet entirely unavoidable truth.
 The key to optimizing speed and costs in sociotechnical system communication is being very specific and precise about where you MUST be unambiguous while maximizing adaptability of the vocabulary for all parties both digital and biological.

-## Design and Comparative Measures
+## Design and Comparative Criteria

 ### What is objectively wrong?